Brorfelde Observatory

 Brorfelde Observatory and Brorfelde was a part of a Danish advent calendar running in 2012, and 2019 on DR1 - a Danish national TV channel.

 Instruments

 The 77-centimetre Schmidt telescope from 1966 at Brorfelde Observatory was originally equipped with photographic film.
 An engineer is here showing the film-box, which was then placed behind the locker at the center of the telescope (at the telescope's prime focus).

-Honors
+Recognition

-The Hungaria asteroid 3309 Brorfelde was discovered at, and named for the observatory.
-It was its first minor planet discovery.
+The Hungaria asteroid 3309 Brorfelde was discovered and named after the observatory, marking its inaugural minor planet discovery.
 The naming citation was published by the Minor Planet Center on 7 September 1987 (M.P.C.
 12210).